zackbatist/markdown-cv/index.md

 ### Other
 `2012 - 2016`
 __Webmaster, [Nexus: The Canadian Student Journal of Anthropology](journals.mcmaster.ca/nexus/)__, Department of Anthropology, McMaster University, Hamilton, Ontatio, Canada
+- Transitioned the journal to the Open Journal Systems framework
+- Designed the updated website
+- Helped troubleshoot editors' and reviewers' issues navigating the new system
+- Social media engagement

 `2010`
 __Web Design, Segal Cancer Center__, Jewish General Hospital, Montreal, Quebec, Canada
+- Contributed to the development of the design for the new website
+- Coded the new website using a combination of HTML/CSS and CMS-based tools
+- Coordinated with department heads to generate written and visual content to display on the new site
+- Coordinated with web developers working on other related projects being conducted throughout the hospital system

 `2008 - 2009`
 __Distribution Manager, The Plant: Dawson College's Student Press__, Dawson College, Montreal, Quebec, Canada
+- Responsible for distributing the printed copies of the well-established and award-winning student newspaper to distribution stations across campus (~10,000 copies weekly)

 ### Academic Service
 `2016 - 2018`
 __Tech Fund Committee, Doctoral Student Association__, Faculty of Information, University of Toronto, Toronto, Ontario, Canada
+- Lead role overseeing the management of funds allocated to directly enhance ICT (information, communication and technology) based learning, research and administrative services for PhD students

 `2013 - 2014`
 __Faculty Representative - Social Sciences, Graduate Students Association__, McMaster University, Hamilton, Ontario, Canada
+- Represented the interests of graduate students within my faculty at committee meetings
+- Managed an interdisciplinary graduate student colloquium along with my co-representative

 ## Publications
 ### Journal Articles